aseyq/reciprocity_under_conflict/README.md

 python3 simulate.py
 ```

-6- Combine CSV files created by the simulation (might take a couple of minutes)
+6- Go to `code/analysis` folder and combine CSV files created by the simulation (might take a couple of minutes)

 ```
-cd code/analysis
+cd ../code/analysis
 ```

 ```